How to Show or Hide Week Day in Ubuntu Top Bar

 Display “Week Day” on the top bar in Ubuntu Linux

-You can show or hide the weekday on your Ubuntu top bar right from the system settings.
-If you’d like to see the day of the week next to the date and time, here’s how to add it to your top bar.
+The system settings panel controls whether the weekday appears on your Ubuntu top bar.
+If you want to see the day of the week next to the date and time, the steps below walk you through the process.

 First, click the system menu on the top right corner and select the Settings (gear) button.

-In the Settings panel, the Date & Time button on the left menu.
+In the Settings panel, find the Date & Time button on the left menu.

-When turned on, you will see the “Week Day” on the clock top bar.
+When turned on, the "Week Day" appears on the clock top bar.

 Conclusion: